TheGlaZer/ai-learning-platform/instructions.md

-seprate long logics into functions and import them if some service or funciton has too much code inside it IMPORTANT! please before coding logic related to system entities check the current models and fileds and relations in the models folder!!! add servier side validations for buisness logic
+seprate long logics into functions and import them if some service or funciton has too much code inside it IMPORTANT! please before coding logic related to system entities check the current models and fileds and relations in the models folder!!! add servier side validations for buisness logic insure in backend api route you send auth token if needed useing verifyAuth function from authService.ts when need to create an action or check error about an main entity in the system check the matching api route and services if exists.. do you changes or addons there..

 ai features:
 see th ai folder unedr lib-server. and follow this modular interfaces and services and intergrate the feature in there for the backend side